Unified.to

 Merge stores customer records as part of its sync architecture.
 Data is encrypted and SOC 2 compliant, but remains stored until explicitly deleted.

-This simplifies historical queries but increases compliance scope and data-retention considerations.
+This simplifies querying but increases compliance scope and data retention considerations.

 Unified.to MCP